Glass Extension Designs for Every Style of Home

 No matter if your project is a frameless glass box extension or a small lean-to with a glazed roof, we've got loads of ideas and advice from project architects and glazing industry experts to provide a stepping stone to help you achieve a light-filled home.

-What is a Glass Extension?
+What is a glass extension?

 "A ‘glass box’, has almost no sense of materiality at all," explains Lydia Robinson, founder of Design Storey.
 "These types of extensions are successful in lots of different contexts and are often a favoured approach to extending a listed building as they minimise visual impact on the original building."